Compare Balance Transfer Credit Cards in Canada

 Let’s say you have a $4,500 balance sitting on a Canadian Tire Options Mastercard with a 19.99% interest rate.
 On that balance you will pay around $75 in interest every month.
-But, if you get an MBNA Platinum Plus Mastercard with 0% interest on balance transfers for 12 months, you would save yourself $900 in interest charges for the year!
+But pick any card from our table above and our calculator will show you how much you can save in interest.

 The other nice feature of a balance transfer card, is that you can move balances from many credit cards onto a single balance transfer credit card, allowing you to consolidate your high interest debts, and make only one monthly payment.

 Let’s say you have $2,500 sitting on an RBC credit card at 18%, plus $1,500 on your Best Buy store card at 29.9%, and a $200 balance on your Hudson Bay card at 29.9%.
 Consolidating all of these balances onto a 0% balance transfer card would save you approximately $950 in annual interest.